Juan Ponce de León: First voyage to Florida in 1513

-Ponce de León equipped three ships with at least 200 men at his own expense and set out from Puerto Rico on 4 March 1513.
+Ponce de León equipped three ships with at least 200 men, including several Africans, at his own expense and set out from Puerto Rico on 4 March 1513.
 The only near contemporary description known for this expedition comes from Antonio de Herrera y Tordesillas, a Spanish historian who apparently had access to the original ships' logs or related secondary sources from which he created a summary of the voyage published in 1601.
 The brevity of the account and occasional gaps in the record have led historians to speculate and dispute many details of the voyage.

 The three ships in this small fleet were the Santiago, the San Cristobal and the Santa Maria de la Consolacion.
 Anton de Alaminos was their chief pilot.
 He was already an experienced sailor, and would become one of the most respected pilots in the region.
 After leaving Puerto Rico, they sailed northwest along the great chain of Bahama Islands, known then as the Lucayos.